MathWave/Platformer/README.md

 **Game mechanics and operating**:

-- Interaction with the game foes through the keyboard
+- Interaction with the game goes through the keyboard
 - Player is always running and follows the rotation of camera
 - Jump goes the the __SPACE__ button